DIY Mini Confetti Print Cakes

 • 1 tsp flavored extract optional

-• Edible gold cake paint or luster dust
+• Edible gold paint or edible gold luster dust

 Nutrition